 Flinders Ranges National Parks, South Australia

-The national parks of South Australia’s Flinders Ranges are one of the highlights of Odyssey Traveller’s outback Tour collection that includes South Australian outback, Northern territory and the Flinders Ranges.
-Our tour of the central Flinders ranges area begins and ends in Adelaide, stopping off in historic Port Augusta before heading into the outback, visiting the quintessential frontier towns of Woomera , Coober Pedy then continue to to explore the arid land alongside the old Ghan railway line travelling along the Oodnadatta track , heading to Lake Eyre, and onto Marree , before winding our way back through the collection of national parks preserving the spectacular Flinders Ranges in the South Australian outback.
+The Flinders ranges national park of South Australia ‘s Flinders Ranges are one of the highlights of Odyssey Traveller’s outback Tour collection that includes South Australian outback, Northern territory and the Flinders Ranges .
+Our tour of the central Flinders ranges area begins and ends in Adelaide , stopping off in historic Port Augusta before heading into the South Australia outback, visiting the quintessential frontier towns of Woomera , Coober Pedy then continue to to explore the arid land alongside the old Ghan railway line travelling along the Oodnadatta track , heading to Lake Eyre, and onto Marree , before winding our way back through the collection of national parks including Wilpena pound, that preserve the spectacular Flinders Ranges in the South Australian outback.

 Below is a guide to some of the things to do in Flinders ranges.
-This is a fascinating geological and natural sights found in the Flinders Ranges.
+This is a fascinating geological and natural sights found in the Flinders Ranges in the Australian outback.

 Ikara-Flinders Ranges National Park:

-The Flinders Ranges are part of an upland system that stretches from the South Australian coast to Lake Eyre, about 600 km.
-Geologically, the area is one of the most topographically youthful and dynamic parts of the Australian continent.
+The Flinders Ranges national park are part of an upland system that stretches from the South Australian coast to Lake Eyre, about 600 km.
+Geologically, the ikara flinders ranges area is one of the most topographically youthful and dynamic parts of the Australian continent.
 The Flinders are the eroded remnants of a mountain range formed during the Cambrian era, around 540 million years ago (long before the first dinosaurs).
 The rocks comprising the mountains are even older, believed to be deposited in the Adelaidean Sea from eroding higher ground to the west.
 The alternating colours of the rocks of the Flinders Ranges seen today reflect the changing deposition of these sediments as the climate changed over millions of years.